davidnhaugen-94/davidnhaugen-94/README.md

 ### 1. API Portal Standardization & Release Governance (Case Study)

-* The Challenge: Engineering teams were producing highly technical API content, but the formatting, terminology, and structure varied because they used different tools and editorial standards.
+* **The Challenge**: Engineering teams were producing highly technical API content, but the formatting, terminology, and structure varied because they used different tools and editorial standards.
-* My Role: I supported the R&D team by reviewing developer-facing API documentation, improving English clarity, and standardizing formatting and presentation across the documentation.
+* **My Role**: I supported the R&D team by reviewing developer-facing API documentation, improving English clarity, and standardizing formatting and presentation across the documentation.
 I aligned the technical documentation directly with software updates to guarantee absolute accuracy before client delivery.
-* The Outcome: Delivered a polished, synchronized, and client-ready developer portal.
+* **The Outcome**: Delivered a polished, synchronized, and client-ready developer portal.
 This resulted in more consistent documentation structure and presentation, making the content easier to review, maintain, and navigate.

 ### 2. Product Documentation & Hardware Installation Samples